gourav-yadavv/cpp-phonebook-project/README.md

 The Phonebook utilizes AVL trees, a self-balancing binary search tree, to store and organize the contacts.
 AVL trees maintain balance through rotations, which ensures efficient search and insertion operations even in the presence of frequent modifications.

+## Left Rotation
+A left rotation is a restructuring operation performed on a node in the AVL tree.
+It aims to restore balance to the tree by adjusting the positions of nodes.
+The left rotation involves promoting the right child of the current node as the new root, while the current node becomes the left child of the new root.

+Here's a step-by-step breakdown of the left rotation process:

+1. Identify the node on which the left rotation is to be performed.
+Let's call this node A.
+1. Assign the right child of A as the new root.
+Let's call this node B.
+1. Make the left child of B the right child of A.
+1. Update the height of A by calculating the maximum height between its left and right subtrees plus one.
+1. Update the height of B by calculating the maximum height between its left and right subtrees plus one.
+1. Return B as the new root of the rotated subtree.
+1. The purpose of the left rotation is to balance the tree when a node becomes right-heavy.
+By performing the left rotation, we move a node from the right subtree to the left subtree, which can help maintain the AVL tree's balance condition.

+## Right Rotation
+A right rotation is the counterpart of the left rotation and is used to balance the tree when a node becomes left-heavy.
+It involves promoting the left child of the current node as the new root, while the current node becomes the right child of the new root.

+Here's a step-by-step breakdown of the right rotation process:

+1. Identify the node on which the right rotation is to be performed.
+Let's call this node A.
+1. Assign the left child of A as the new root.
+Let's call this node B.
+1. Make the right child of B the left child of A.
+1. Update the height of A by calculating the maximum height between its left and right subtrees plus one.
+1. Update the height of B by calculating the maximum height between its left and right subtrees plus one.
+1. Return B as the new root of the rotated subtree.
+1. The right rotation helps in maintaining the balance of the AVL tree by moving a node from the left subtree to the right subtree.

+## Note
+It's important to remember that rotations can be performed multiple times in succession, depending on the specific situation, to restore the balance of the tree.
+The rotations help in maintaining the AVL property, which ensures that the tree's height remains logarithmic in relation to the number of nodes, resulting in efficient search and insertion operations.

+## Find Minimum Node
+The findMinNode function in AVL trees is used to find the node with the minimum value in a given subtree.
+It is commonly used during the deletion operation when we need to find the successor of a node.

+Here's how the findMinNode function works:

+1. Start with the given node, which represents the root of the subtree.
+1. Iterate through the left children of each node until we reach a node that does not have a left child (i.e., node->left == nullptr).
+1. Return the current node, which represents the node with the minimum value in the subtree.

+In an AVL tree, the leftmost node (the node with the smallest value) will always be the leftmost child of the leftmost child, and so on.
+Therefore, by traversing the left child pointers until reaching a null left child, we can find the node with the minimum value in the subtree.

+### In AVL trees, the Left-Left and Right-Right cases, as well as the Left-Right and Right-Left cases, are rotation operations performed to maintain the balance of the tree when it becomes unbalanced due to node insertions or deletions.

+Let's explore each case in detail:

+1. Left-Left Case:

+- Condition: The left subtree of the left child of a node is higher by 2 or more levels compared to the right subtree of the left child.
+- Situation: The left subtree of the left child is too heavy.
+- Solution: To restore balance, a right rotation is performed.
+- Process: The left child becomes the new root of the subtree, and the original root becomes the right child of the new root.
+The right subtree of the new root remains unchanged.
+- Effect: The heights of both the left and right subtrees are adjusted, and the overall balance of the tree is restored.

+2. Right-Right Case:

+- Condition: The right subtree of the right child of a node is higher by 2 or more levels compared to the left subtree of the right child.
+- Situation: The right subtree of the right child is too heavy.
+- Solution: To restore balance, a left rotation is performed.
+- Process: The right child becomes the new root of the subtree, and the original root becomes the left child of the new root.
+The left subtree of the new root remains unchanged.
+- Effect: The heights of both the left and right subtrees are adjusted, and the overall balance of the tree is restored.

+3. Left-Right Case:

+- Condition: The right subtree of the left child of a node is higher by 2 or more levels compared to the left subtree of the right child.
+- Situation: The right subtree of the left child is too heavy.
+- Solution: To restore balance, a left rotation is performed on the left child, followed by a right rotation on the original node.
+- Process: First, a left rotation is performed on the left child.
+Then, a right rotation is performed on the original node.
+This sequence of rotations brings the tree into a balanced state.
+- Effect: The heights of both the left and right subtrees are adjusted, and the overall balance of the tree is restored.

+4. Right-Left Case:

+- Condition: The left subtree of the right child of a node is higher by 2 or more levels compared to the right subtree of the left child.
+- Situation: The left subtree of the right child is too heavy.
+- Solution: To restore balance, a right rotation is performed on the right child, followed by a left rotation on the original node.
+- Process: First, a right rotation is performed on the right child.
+Then, a left rotation is performed on the original node.
+This sequence of rotations brings the tree into a balanced state.
+- Effect: The heights of both the left and right subtrees are adjusted, and the overall balance of the tree is restored.

+These rotation operations ensure that the AVL tree maintains its balanced property, where the heights of the left and right subtrees of each node differ by at most 1.
+By performing these rotations when necessary, the tree avoids becoming skewed and maintains efficient search, insertion, and deletion operations with a time complexity of O(log n).

 ## Operations and Time Complexity
 - Insertion: Inserting a new contact into the AVL tree takes O(log n) time complexity on average, where n is the number of contacts in the tree.
 The AVL tree automatically performs rotations and re-balancing if necessary to maintain its height balance.
 - Deletion: Deleting a contact from the AVL tree also takes O(log n) time complexity on average.
 Similar to insertion, the AVL tree adjusts its structure to maintain balance after the deletion operation.